MarcelCaio/PDV-System/README.md

 (In Progress)
-PDV System whith MySQL DataBase.
+PDV System with MySQL DataBase.

 Next commit: doc.